leopoldgerber/portfolio-EN/README.md

 ### Project Car Price Predict
 [Notebook](Project%20Car%20Price%20Predict.ipynb)
 #### Description:
-##### The poject contains three datasets: a natural dataset that has been filled since 2014, a parsed dataset from 2019 and a test dataset from 2021.
+##### The poject contains three datasets:
+a natural dataset that has been filled since 2014, a parsed dataset from 2019 and a test dataset from 2021.
 The total number of records is 254265.
 All three datasets have different values within the attributes/columns (according to the test dataset the columns count ~ 27).
-The project includes the following steps: import necessary libraries, defining the main functions, data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), analyzing the statistical significance (One-Way Anova), hypothesis testing (F-critical, T-critical and p-value - three methods included), measuring statistical factors, feature engineering, data visualization, testing ML models .
+The project includes the following steps: import necessary libraries, defining the main functions, data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), analyzing the statistical significance (One-Way Anova), hypothesis testing (F-critical, T-critical and p-value - three methods included), measuring statistical factors, finding outliers, feature engineering, data visualization, testing five ML models with MAPE.
+Participation in the kaggle competition.
-Skills: data cleaning, data analysis, descriptive statistics, central limit theorem, hypothesis testing, data visualization.
+Skills: data cleaning, data analysis, descriptive statistics, central limit theorem, hypothesis testing, data visualization, feature engineering, machine learning.
-Technology: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib.
+Technology: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Statsmodels, Sklearn, CatBoost, RandomForestRegressor, ExtraTreesRegressor, XGBRegressor, StackingRegressor.
-Results: Review of the global and regional video games markets, data-based business recommendations
+Results: A predictive model has been created, the speed of processing requests has increased - resulting in increased profits.